wein.plus

 Liebfrauenstift-Kirchenstück

-Historical single vineyard in the city of Worms (Wonnegau area) in the German wine-growing region of Rheinhessen.
-The famous vineyard was once part of the ecclesiastical property of the Capuchin monastery Liebfrauen-Stiftskirche, which gave it its name.
-In the course of Napoleonic secularisation, the vineyards were bought by wine merchant Peter Joseph Valckenberg (1764-1837) in 1808 and are still partly owned by his descendants and owners of the Liebfrauenstift winery.
-From the historic part with nine hectares came the famous wine Liebfrauenmilch, originally produced only from here.
-The wine from the core has a smoky flavour that comes from the wooden house rubble from the Palatinate War of Succession (1688-1697).
-At that time, the rubble from the town was deposited around the Liebfrauenkirche and vineyards were built on top of it.
-Around 1900, it was considered one of the best in Europe and was consumed at the British royal court, among other places.
+Historical single vineyard in Worms (Wonnegau area) in the German wine-growing region of Rheinhessen.
+The famous vineyard was once part of the ecclesiastical property of the Capuchin monastery Liebfrauen-Stiftskirche.
+In the course of Napoleonic secularisation, the vineyards were bought by wine merchant Peter Joseph Valckenberg (1764-1837) in 1808 and are still partly owned by his descendants of the Liebfrauenstift vineyard.
+The famous Liebfrauenmilch wine originally produced came from the historic nine-hectare section.
+The wine from the core part has a smoky flavour, which comes from the wooden house rubble from the Palatinate War of Succession (1688-1697).
+At that time, the rubble from the town was deposited around the Church of Our Lady and vineyards were planted on it.
+Around 1900, it was considered one of the best in Europe and was consumed at the British royal court, among others.

 Voices of our members